Akhil-2024/robot-path-planning-using-dp-and-lqr/README.md

 ## Password

-Paste:
-- GitHub Personal Access Token (PAT)

-NOT your GitHub password.
+Paste your GitHub Personal Access Token (PAT), not your GitHub password.

 ---

 # Results

 The robot:

-- plans optimal path
+- Plans an optimal path
-- avoids obstacles
+- Avoids obstacles successfully
-- tracks trajectory smoothly
+- Tracks the trajectory smoothly using LQR
-- reaches goal successfully
+- Reaches the goal position accurately

 ---